-This page shows you how to create a Cloud Dataflow project and run an example pipeline from within Eclipse.
+This page describes how to create a Dataflow project and run an example pipeline from within Eclipse.

 Before you begin